tonyclem/TD-Fashion/README.md

   - `pages` the pages components of our app, any routing will go between these components
   - `views` will contains code to define what the dom will like.
   - `app.js` this file our initialization code

+## The app features

+- [x] Structure
+- [x] Schema for app
+- [x] Endpoint to get all items
+- [x] Page to view all items
+- [x] Endpoint to add and remove items
+- [x] The ability to view item on the frontend
+- [x] The ability to add a item on the frontend
+- [x] A button to remove a item from the frontend
+- [x] Parameter to the get items endpoint that filters the items on product
+- [x] Adding an input to the frontend that is sent to the get items input